-- "OJT": To place the graduate on real internship program with a strong performance appraisal, on his achievements, skills gained, work capacity, work attitude, productivity and work related knowledge. - Periodic Workshops: which will enhance their knowledge about all sectors, it will also be a great opportunity for them to but on the other hand, there are a lot of job opportunities that suit Bahrainis.
+- "OJT": To place the graduate on real internship program with a strong performance appraisal, on his achievements, skills gained, work capacity, work attitude, productivity and work related knowledge. - Periodic Workshops: which will enhance their knowledge about all sectors, it will also be a great opportunity for them to know about the specifications of each sector and the requirements of jobs.